 16 Apr Twitter 101: A Guide to Thought Leadership on Twitter

-Not all social platforms are equal, and while some platforms like LinkedIn are ideal for showcasing owned content in the form of articles, no platform is quite as well positioned for leaders to observe, join, and ultimately impact a wider narrative than Twitter.
+Not all social platforms are equal, and while some platforms like LinkedIn are ideal for showcasing owned content in the form of articles, no platform is quite as well-positioned for leaders to observe, join, and ultimately impact a wider narrative than Twitter.
 Twitter is a timely, trend-driven platform that is ideal for sharing newsworthy content and authentic perspectives.
-It can be leveraged not only to have a voice in relevant industry conversation but to also quickly communicate expertise and unique perspectives with followers.
+It can be leveraged not only to have a voice in relevant industry conversations but to also quickly communicate expertise and unique perspectives with followers.
 It is also a platform that encourages commenting, sharing and discussion.
-In this blog post, we’ve put together guidelines to help executives effectively leverage the platform for impactful thought leadership.While Twitter increased the character count maximum per tweet from 140 characters to 280 characters in 2017, the ideal length of a tweet has remained between 71-100 characters. tweet
+In this blog post, we’ve put together guidelines to help executives effectively leverage the platform for impactful thought leadership on Twitter.

 The first order of business when launching an executive Twitter program is profile optimization.
 A well-maintained Twitter profile can help executives stand out on the platform and make an impression on potential followers, including those who may be prospective clients, partners, investors or talent.
 Below is a list of guidelines to help you get started: